 These three diseases are all caused by bacteria.
 Diphtheria and pertussis are spread from person to person.
 Tetanus bacteria live in soil and dirt; the bacteria enter the body through cuts, scratches, or wounds.
 Tetanus, diphtheria, and pertussis vaccine, a combination vaccine, provides protection against all three.
-Adolescents who have already received a booster dose of Td are encouraged to get a single dose of Tdap as well, for protection against pertussis.
+There is a formulation for infants and children (DTaP) and a formulation for adolescents and adults (Tdap).

 Pertussis, also known as whooping cough, is a serious infection that causes coughing spells so severe that it can be hard to breathe.
 The disease can even lead to cracked ribs, pneumonia, or hospitalization.
-Protection from the pertussis vaccine that is given in early childhood wears off, so adolescents can get whooping cough.
-The illness is usually mild in them (they may never know they had it), but adolescents are common transmitters of the infection to infants, who are at the highest risk of death.
-In fact, a whooping cough outbreak that occurred in California in 2010 was responsible for the death of 10 infants and the largest number of cases in California in nearly 50 years and the death of 10 infants.
+Protection from the pertussis vaccine that is given in early childhood wears off, so adolescents and adults can get whooping cough.
+The illness is usually milder in them (they may never know they had it), but they are common transmitters of the infection to infants, who are at the highest risk of death.
+In fact, a whooping cough outbreak that occurred in California in 2010 was responsible for the largest number of cases in California in nearly 50 years and the death of 10 infants.